 There were also a number of options that could have been considered outside the views of the Working Party, for example, those areas which focused more on governance that sat with the Licensing & Regulatory Committee on elections and ward boundaries and private member bills.
-However, these were not considered by the Working Party who considered this Committee.
+However, these were not considered by the Working Party who considered this Committee to be operating effectively.